-As with a BST, if the search process reaches a null pointer, then the search point is not contained in the tree.
-Here is an implementation for k-d tree search, equivalent to the findhelp function of the BST class.
-Note that KD class private member D stores the key's dimension.
+If the search process reaches a null pointer, then that point is not contained in the tree.
+Here is a k-d tree search implementation, equivalent to the findhelp function of the BST class.
+KD class private member D stores the key's dimension.